mikedigriz/freqtrade-strategy-mikedigriz/README.md

 # freqtrade-strategy-mikedigriz
-Strategy for crypto trading bot freqtrade
+Strategy for crypto trading bot freqtrade and some useful utils